 The Specialty: Nutty chocolate chip cookies

 Tucked away on 19th Street just above Union Square, Danny Meyer's newly opened Daily Provisions is a godsend for office workers in the area (NYC-based MyDomaine editors can attest).
 The small café and bakery offers everything from delicious coffee to artisanal bread and light lunch options.

 The Neighborhood: Union Square

 The Specialty: Maple-glazed crullers or the rotisserie chicken sandwich, if you're in the mood for something substantial

 Michelin-starred chef Daniel Boulud never ceases to expand his empire, one that includes three locations of Épicerie Boulud, an eat-in/take-out traditional French market and bakery.
-The original location is in the Lincoln Center, and outposts are also located in World Trade Center and Plaza Food Hall.
+The original location is in the Lincoln Center, and outposts are also located at World Trade Center and Plaza Food Hall.

 The Neighborhood: Upper West Side